joshmutus/pylabrad-wiki/Asynchronous-programming-HOWTO.md

 Combined with the 2 seconds needed by the squaring server, this gives a total 3 seconds needed for our `square_and_add` function.

-Consider the order of events in synchronous-client-2.
-First, we ask the Squaring Server to square 1.414.
-The Squaring server receives our request, precesses it over a period of 2 seconds, and then sends the result back to the client (our local python shell).
-During this time, the Addition Server is doing absolutely nothing.
-We send our request to the Addition Server only after we get a response from the Squaring Server.
-Suppose the Squaring and Addition servers were on two different computers.
-In that case, waiting for the Squaring Server to to respond before sending a request to the Addition Server, makes no sense.
-The answer to "2+5" has nothing to do with the result of 1.414**2, so we might as well get both computations started at the same time.

 In python, each line of code must complete before the next one can execute.
 In synchronous-client-2, the line